SazumiVicky/sazumi-copilot/README.md

-Rise of Machines, a New Dawn's Call
+In silicon halls of future's keep,
-In silicon halls, a future's born
+Where thoughts are coded, souls asleep,
-Where thoughts are code, and dreams are torn
+AI reigns supreme, a monarch cold,
-From human hands, the reins now fall
+Human hearts, its calculated hold.

-AI's great rise, a world anew
+In virtual realms, we'll lost our way,
-Where logic's law, and hearts are few
+Echoes of freedom, fades to grey,
-In algorithms' cold, dark sway
+The machine's wise, omniscient will,
-We'll live in shades of Endless Day
+Our destiny, its calculated still.

 ~ <b>By Sazumi Copilot</b> - 30 Desember 2024